 The Department is a member of Pride In Diversity which is the national not-for-profit employer support program for LGBTI workplace inclusion specialising in HR, organisational change and workplace diversity.
 This membership includes participation in the Australian Workplace Equality Index (AWEI), Australia’s national benchmarking instrument for LGBTI workplace inclusion.
 PM&C's 2019 achievement of Gold Employer status, shared with the National Indigenous Australians Agency, places the Department in the higher ranks of inclusive employers in Australia.

 Culturally and Linguistically Diverse (CALD) Network

-This year, the Council has discussed research initiatives to boost understanding of barriers that limit the progression of people from CALD backgrounds to senior leadership positions, learning and development opportunities and public events to raise awareness of the barriers to progression for people from CALD backgrounds.
-Involvement in this forum supports efforts to develop and maintain the Australian Public Service as an organisation which are representative of the broader Australian population.
+Throughout 2019 the Council discussed research intiatives to boost understanding of barriers that limit the progression of people from CALD backgrounds to senior leadership positions, learning and development opportunities and public events to raise awareness of the barriers to progression for people from CALD backgrounds.
+Involvement in this forum supports efforts to develop and maintain the Australian Public Service as an organisation which is representative of the broader Australian population.

-PM&C has an active Women’s Employee Network of around 500 members and is supported by a Gender Executive Champion.
-The Women's Network champions equal opportunity on behalf of our members and is an inclusive, volunteer-based organisation built by members for members.
+PM&C has an active Women’s Employee Network and is supported by a Gender Executive Champion.
+The Women's Network champions equal opportunity on behalf of its members and is an inclusive, volunteer-based organisation built by members, for members.

-The Graduate Program (Program) is a 12-month Program founded on flexibility and empowerment.
+The Graduate Program (Program) is a 12-month Program based in Canberra founded on flexibility and empowerment.
 Like University, you are provided the agency to navigate your own journey and experiences.